 If you are travelling to Iceland between October and March, there is a very good chance that you will see the Northern Lights.
 They are always present, but winter is the best time to see them, due to lower light pollution.

 During summer, from mid-April to mid-August, the sun doesn’t dip far below the horizon.
 This means that the sky is bright all day and night.
 This is what we call the period of the Midnight Sun.
 The sky is just not dark enough to see the Northern Lights even though they might be there.
 The Aurora Borealis is only visible with completely dark skies.

 - Northern Lights

 - Knowledgeable Guides

-Day 3 - Experience Iceland’s Thrilling Glaciers
+Day 3 - Experience a Natural Ice Cave & Iceland’s Thrilling Glaciers

-On your second day, you will start out visiting a rare natural phenomenon: a glacier lagoon.
+On your third day, you will start out visiting a rare natural phenomenon: a glacier lagoon.
 Iceland’s Jökulsarlón Glacier Lagoon is a miraculous place.
 The huge icebergs that break off the Vatnajökull glacier float through the lagoon, towards the open ocean.

 Not far from the lake lies the famous Diamond Beach.
 This is the place where icebergs get washed up on the seashore.
 Broken into a million little pieces, they look like sparkling gemstones.
 This is where the name Diamond Beach originates.